Riese & Müller electric bike Best Sellers Guide

 - Swing3 – vario urban, Salvia Matt, 500Wh battery, Front basket, Intuvia display at £3,653

 So let’s start with the models.
-There are currently 24 different models ranging from just over £3,000 for a Swing3 or Cruiser up to around £10,000 for a Load 75 to carry the kids, their school bags and the dog.
+There are currently 24 different models ranging from just over £3,789 for a Culture up to around £11,000 for high specification Load 75 to carry the kids, their school bags and the dog.

 We know price plays a big part in any e-bike purchase.
 But let’s put that to one side for now and think about how you want to use the bike first.